Skip to contents

 Inverse-Probability Weighting

-The imprr_weights function instead produces respondent-level weights that can be used in downstream analyses.
+Instead of directly correcting for bias, the imprr_weights function produces respondent-level (bias-correction) weights that can be used in downstream analyses.

 out_weights <- imprr_weights(